equwal/clapt/README.md

 2. Load the package: `(asdf:load-system :sbcl-librarian)`
 3. Install: `(sbcl-librarian:install)`.
 SBCL will save and die.

+By default sbcl-librarian will try to overwrite your installed core file.
+This may require root access on your system; alternatively, try `(sbcl-librarian:install :core "path-to-your-core")` for a different core.

 ## Updating packages

  `(sbcl-librarian:update)`.
 SBCL will save and die again.